hjstoff/nodesetexpr-expand/README.md

 of nodenames intended to be denoted by the Slurm tooling that created the nodeset expression.

-# A nodeset expression language has an alphabet and a grammar
+## Defining ingredients of a nodeset expression language: alphabet and grammar
 A nodeset expression _language_ is simply the language in which nodeset expressions are formulated.

-But a nodeset expression language is a _formal_ language: it has
+But a nodeset expression language is a _formal_ language.
+It has:
 - a well-defined alphabet, i.e: a finite set of literal characters that can be used by expressions that belong to the language
 - a well-defined syntax, or grammar, i.e: a set of rules that defines how sequences of characters that are part of the alphabet can be combined to form valid language constructs.

-The above implies that character strings that contain a character that does not belong to the alphabet of a nodeset expression language _L_ by definition are _not_ part of the language, and hence are not nodeset expressions at all.
+The above implies that character strings, that contain a character that does not belong to the alphabet of a nodeset expression language _L_, by definition are _not_ part of the language, and hence are not nodeset expressions at all.

-It also implies that a sequence of alphabetical characters of _L_, that cannot possibly be produced by following the syntax rules of _L_, are not part of the language, and hence are noit nodeset expressions at all.
+It also implies that a sequence of alphabetical characters of _L_, that cannot possibly be produced by following the syntax rules of _L_, are not part of the language, and hence are not nodeset expressions at all.

+## Nodeset expression language semantics
-If the nodeset expression language is to have any practical purpose, it has to be meaningful is some sense:  most, and preferably all, of the language  constructs that can be produced by appying its , also have a well-defined meaning.
+If the nodeset expression language is to have any practical purpose, it has to be meaningful is some sense: most, and preferably all, of the language constructs that can be produced by appying its rules, also have a well-defined meaning.
 Unfortunately, that what is denoted by the expressions of a language, the semantics of its constructs, is something that it is much more difficult to be precise or non-ambiguous about than its syntax, even for formal languages.

 Since a nodeset expression languages is for denoting sets of nodenames, its alphabet and grammar, must be closely related to the language for expressing nodenames, but it